 Create small multiples with FACET

 The FACET clause allows you to split your data, by one or two variables, and plot each group as a small version of the plot: a technique called ‘small multiples’.
 The technique is great for preventing overplotting.
-Because each small plot shares the same positional scales by default, visual comparisons between groups become easy.
+Because each small plot shares the same position scales by default, visual comparisons between groups become easy.

 Clause syntax